YamacYurtsever/Obsidian-Notes/Computer Science/Computer Architecture and Organization/Logic Gates.md

-- Devices that perform a Boolean logic operation on one or more binary inputs and then outputs a single binary output
+- Devices that perform a Boolean logic operation on one or more [[Data Representation#^79c0a2 | binary]] inputs and then outputs a single binary output

 ![[Logic Gates.png | 300]]